 The LIHTC Program requires each state responsible for allocating the LIHTCs to approve a plan for the allocation of the credits that is relevant to that state's housing needs and is consistent with that state's housing priorities.
 The QAP is the plan for the State.
-The QAP establishes the guidelines and procedures for the acceptance, scoring and competitive ranking of LIHTC applications for each funding round.
+The QAP establishes guidelines and procedures for the acceptance, scoring and competitive ranking of LIHTC applications for each funding round.

-The QAP is reviewed and modified periodically to ensure that it continues to meet the affordable housing needs and the priorities of the State as articulated in the State of Connecticut Consolidated Plan for Housing and Community Development (the "CONPLAN") and Conservation and Development Policies: The Plan for Connecticut (the "C&D Plan").
+The QAP is reviewed and modified periodically to ensure that it continues to meet the affordable housing needs and the priorities of the State as articulated in the State of Connecticut Consolidated Plan for Housing and Community Development, Conservation and Development Policies: The Plan for Connecticut, and the Analysis of Impediments to Fair Housing Choice 2015.
 The QAP is also modified periodically to incorporate any revisions to the Code, State regulations, and relevant industry best practices.